-As of 2022, the challenges in automated driving persist, with particular attention to overall safety and determining when a self-driving vehicle is safe enough for public roads.
+As of 2022, the challenges in automated driving persist, with particular attention to overall safety and determining when a self-driving vehicle is safe enough for public on evaluating autonomous mode risks, enhancing safety assurance, and developing roads.
 The trucking industry has taken a lead in addressing the driver shortage through hub-to-hub operations.
 Research has also focused on improving sensor robustness in adverse weather conditions and incorporating wireless connectivity for connected safety.